The Most Romantic Road Trips in the USA for Couples Who Love to Explore

 What happens when you combine five state parks, five wineries, and 50+ amazing Finger Lakes waterfalls into a five-day road trip?
 A kind of crazy, but oh-so-fun Finger Lakes vacation in Western New York — one of the most romantic road trips we can think of!

 The Finger Lakes region is just four hours from Manhattan, but you might as well be on another planet.
-No other area east of the Mississippi can boast of more wine-sipping and gorge-hiking goodness than Western New York.
+No other area east of the Mississippi can boast more wine-sipping and gorge-hiking goodness than Western New York.
 Throw in more than 150 waterfalls and a few perfect spots to spend the night, and you’ll want to pack your bags before you finish reading.

 Check out this route on Google Maps